SiVa1710/DoC---Bot/README.md

 --->Date - Time Slots<br>
 --->Star Rating<br>

-Apart from input cards, other additional feature is been added:
+Apart from input cards, other additional feature has been added:
   Once the user completes the appointment process, the user will receive the confirmation mail to his/her Mail_ID.

 To summarize,